 There is also a second collection with artifacts from India, Pakistan, Tibet, Siam, and Northeast Asia.
-Upon the arrival of this important series of artifacts to the museum, its name changed into Museum of Asian Art.
+Upon the arrival of this important series of artifacts to the museum, its name changed into the Museum of Asian Art.

 Admire Angelokastro Byzantine Castle

 Angelokastro is an imposing Byzantine castle near the coastal area of Paleokastritsa.
-The fortress stands on an impressive steep cliff surrounded by a particularly harsh, rocky terrain.
+The fortress stands on an impressive cliff surrounded by a particularly harsh, rocky terrain.